-Ranger Cheryl made it her life’s work to secure a post at Katmai National Park & Preserve, and it’s all because of Fat Bear Week.
+Cheryl Spencer made it her life’s work to secure a post at Katmai National Park & Preserve, and it’s all because of – you guessed it – Fat Bear Week.

 It’s a particularly exciting year to be in on Fat Bear Week, as well.
 The intense concentration of brown bears at Brooks Falls this summer (seen via the location’s fantastic Explore.org Bearcam) has been remarkable to witness.
 Ranger Cheryl cites this as a side-effect of “a much later salmon run” bringing all the hungry bears out to the falls in search of fish.